vqf/klimer/README.md

 * kmerHist - Builds a k-mer histogram for an arbitrary k value from an index file.
 Use: kmerHist indexFile [-k kmerLength]

 # Installation and testing
+The folder contains the project files from Code:Blocks.
+In Linux, the script compile.sh followed by the name of a c file should compile it.
+The folders Win32 and LinuxBin contain pre-compiled binaries for both systems.